Keihan

 Where to eat

-• Keihan is served in many restaurants across the island, with the best options typically found in the Naze area.
+• Keihan is offered at many restaurants across the island, with the best options usually found in the Naze area.

 • Price